top of page

 Let’s say you’re trying to search for a nearby pet store.
 If you’re using text search, you might abbreviate your query to something like “pet store near me.”

 A long-tail keyword is a phrase that contains three or more words.
-For example, a long-tail keyword would be “pet stores in Savannah, Georgia” instead of just “pet stores.”
+For example, a long-tail keyword would be “pet stores in Savannah, Georgia” instead of “pet stores.”

 In addition to catering to your consumers, cater to the browsers your website shows up on.
-This can be done by maintaining a Google Business profile, providing straightforward information in order to appeal to Google featured snippets, and adding as much relevant detail as you can to your website to give SEO bots more information to work with.
+This can be done by maintaining a Google Business profile, providing straightforward information to appeal to Google featured snippets, and adding as much relevant detail as you can to your website to give SEO bots more information to work with.

 Comments